Mild Cognitive Impairment

 The causes of MCI are not yet completely understood.
 Experts believe that many cases could result from brain changes occurring in the very early stages of Alzheimer's disease or other dementias.

-The risk factors most strongly linked to MCI are the same as those for dementia, including advancing age, family history of Alzheimer's disease or another dementia and conditions that raise the risk for cardiovascular disease.
+The risk factors most strongly linked to MCI are the same as those for dementia, including advancing age, family history of Alzheimer's disease or another dementia, and stroke or cardiovascular disease.
+Other causes include medication side effects, traumatic brain injury, sleep deprivation, anxiety and depression.

 Mild cognitive impairment (MCI) is a "clinical" diagnosis representing a physician’s professional judgment about the reason for a person's symptoms.
-There are currently no confirmed tests or procedures to demonstrate conclusively that a person has MCI, nor is it possible to determine the underlying cause of MCI in a person.
 Diagnosis is based on medical history, physical assessment, blood tests, mental status assessment, neurological examination and imaging studies.

 A medical workup for MCI includes the following core elements: